 Think about it: Miley’s character in the movie is, in a sense, the archetype of what the abortion giant has been pushing for years in regard to teen girls.
 (Sarcasm on) Become sexually “liberated,” and when you do, we at Planned Parenthood will be there to help you with comprehensive sex education and contraceptives galore, and when those don’t work, abortion.
 And, if you happen to be a minor, well, your parents really don’t have to know about it.
 Then again, your parents may want to help facilitate things.
 After all, it’s important for parents to be their kids’ best friends, realizing that because you have a biological need to act out sexually, you should do so responsibly.
 And if you need the occasional abortion or statutory rape cover-up, we at Planned Parenthood, or some other government agency (ahem), will be more than happy to assist you!
 (Sarcasm off)

 Just a little food for thought for fans of Miley Cyrus and Planned Parenthood.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!